build-on-aws/content/posts/optimizing-cost-with-different-data-storage-options/index.md

 5. **Consider cost implications:** Review storage pricing based on data volume, storage type, data transfer, and additional features.
 Examine pricing models for different services and calculate anticipated costs.
 Consider both upfront and ongoing operational costs to make an informed decision.
 As an example Amazon S3 Glacier Deep Archive provides the cheapest storage on AWS, but pricing may increase exponentially if data is accessed frequently.
 This storage is best suited for long term archival where data is rarely accessed.
 Also, with S3 and EFS you are charged only for amount of data stored where as with EBS you are charged for amount of storage provisioned.

-6. **Security and compliance considerations:** Ensure the chosen storage service meets specific security and compliance requirements.
+6. **Consider security and compliance:** Ensure the chosen storage service meets specific security and compliance requirements.
 AWS offers security features like encryption at rest and in transit, access controls, and compliance certifications.
 Evaluate these features to align with security and compliance needs.
 Example, With S3 Object Lock, you can store objects using a write-once-read-many (WORM) model.
 Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.

 7. **Consider future storage needs and growth projections:** Determine if your storage requirements will increase over time.
 Ensure the chosen storage service can scale without disruptions.
 AWS's elasticity and scalability features can accommodate evolving storage needs.
 Both EFS and S3 are petabyte scale storage with high elasticity.
 Whereas, EBS provides storage up to few TBs.